 Lifestyle: As any doctor will say, your lifestyle decides how your health will be.
 This is the same for a pregnant woman as well.
 Apart from avoiding alcohol, drugs and caffeine, one is also expected to avoid taking any medication without the approval of a doctor.

 Abdomen protection: Any trauma to the abdomen section may potentially result in a miscarriage.
-This is why it is advised that women who are pregnant avoid any type of contact sports or other activities that may risk the foetus.
+This is why it is advised that women who are pregnant avoid any type of contact sports or other activities that may risk the fetus.

 Obesity: Women who don’t have a balanced diet have an increased likelihood of a miscarriage.
 This has been established through a number of scientific studies.